erick805/rickylau-dev/content/blog/debug/index.md

 I refactor my code to console.log pet’s name with a pet’s name string to indicate where I am in my code.

-Long behold, I got what I wanted and I realized I was not dotting my pet object to extract the name, instead I was just rendering the entire pet object for the key, which is not unique.
+Long behold, I got what I wanted and I realized I was not dotting my pet object to extract the name, instead I was just rendering the entire pet object as a value for the key, which is not unique.

 I change the value of my key prop to pet.name instead of pet and I pass the test!

-In conclusion, there are a countless ways to debug in test driven development, but to have a nice foundation, that I hope you will CARD it when the comes.
+In conclusion, there are a countless ways to debug in test driven development.
+I hope this guide will be useful to beginner developers or veterans so you can have a nice foundation for your debugging needs.

+I hope you will CARD it when the comes.
+Happy Coding!